bdrhoa/opportunistic-data-repli/README.md

 - there is embeded Mobile Couchbase for Android initialized with mobilefuton db

+- all networking and initiation of replications is done in service

 - OR build it from source

         $ cd and-opp-couchdb-repli